asd123www/nanoGPTJAX/README.md

 ## The GPT-2 model training

-At a high level, this codebase is organized around a single training entrypoint, `nanogpt/train.py`, which wires together the data pipeline, model definition, optimizer, checkpointing, and profiling.
+At a high level, this codebase is organized around a single training entrypoint, `nanogpt/train.py`, which connects the data pipeline, model definition, optimizer, checkpointing, and profiling.
 Most of the core logic lives in the `nanogpt/` directory: `fineweb_dataloader.py` loads token shards, `model.py` defines the GPT2-style model, `optim.py` builds the optimizer, `config.py` turns config YAML files in `configs/` into runtime configs, and `checkpoint_utils.py` handles state checkpoint.

 ### DataLoading and Tokenization

 We train on the pretokenized FineWeb dataset. `download_fineweb_tokens.py` downloads these cached GPT-2 token files from Hugging Face so we can skip the tokenization step and start training immediately.

 **Token** is the unit of text processing in LLM.
 Tokens allow the model to process language as discrete elements rather than raw texts.
 The conversion between text and tokens is handled by the **tokenizer**, which defines a mapping from text to token IDs and back.
 Specifically, the tokenizer encodes raw text into a sequence of tokens before training, and decodes output tokens back into text.
 Tokenization is essential for both LLM capability and efficiency.
-GPT-2 adopts Byte Pair Encoding (BPE), a subword-based tokenization method [BPE impl]{https://github.com/karpathy/minbpe/blob/master/minbpe/basic.py}.
+GPT-2 adopts Byte Pair Encoding (BPE), a subword-based tokenization method (check [BPE impl](https://github.com/karpathy/minbpe/blob/master/minbpe/basic.py)).

 The loading logic lives in `fineweb_dataloader.py`. `LoadShardTokens` reads each shard into CPU memory, validates the file header, and extracts the token array together with the positions of the beginning-of-sequence token. `BOSFinder` then builds efficient `(start, end)` ranges for each batch so the training loop can pack contiguous sequences of length `seqlen + 1` without re-scanning the entire shard every step.
-In `train.py`, these ranges are assembled into input tokens `x` and next-token labels `y`, then loaded to the TPU.
+In `train.py`, these ranges are assembled into input tokens `x` and next-token labels `y`, then loaded to the TPU for computation.

 ### Transformer Model

 The GPT2 model is defined in `model.py`.
 It begins with a token embedding layer, then applies a sequence of Transformer blocks, and ends with a language-model head that projects hidden states back to the vocabulary for next-token prediction.

-Each Transformer block contains multi-head-query causal self-attention and an MLP, both wrapped with RMSNorm and residual connections.
-Check this [slides](https://cs231n.stanford.edu/slides/2025/lecture_8.pdf) for the attention and transformers.
-The attention path supports two implementations: a native XLA attention path and a Pallas flash-attention kernel (`nanogpt/pallas/flash_attention.py`) for fused execution.
-The model supports [activation checkpointing](https://docs.jax.dev/en/latest/gradient-checkpointing.html) to reduce activation memory usage.
+Each Transformer block contains multi-head self-attention and an MLP, both wrapped with RMSNorm and residual connections.
+For background on attention and Transformers, see these [slides](https://cs231n.stanford.edu/slides/2025/lecture_8.pdf).
+The attention path supports two implementations: a native XLA attention path and a Pallas FlashAttention kernel (`nanogpt/pallas/flash_attention.py`) for fused execution.
+The model also supports [activation checkpointing](https://docs.jax.dev/en/latest/gradient-checkpointing.html), which can reduce activation memory usage during training.

 ### Optimizer